WonbinKweon/WonbinKweon.github.io/_pages/about.md

   - /about.html
 ---
 Hello!
 I am a postdoctoral researcher at UIUC.\\
-I received my Ph.D. degree at POSTECH under the supervision of Prof. Hwanjo Yu.\\
-After completing my Ph.D., I worked as a postdoctoral researcher at POSTECH.
+I received my Ph.D. degree at POSTECH under the supervision of Prof. Hwanjo Yu, and worked as a postdoctoral researcher at POSTECH institute of AI.\\
 My research interests include Information Retrieval, Large Language Models, and Trustworthy AI.

 <!-- Research Interests